xcart/xcart-docs/_pages/kb_en/payments/SecureTrading/index.md

 * Your firewall is configured to allow connections from Secure Trading’s IP Ranges.
   Current IP Ranges can be viewed at http://webapp.securetrading.net/ips.html

-If you are unsure on any of the points above, please contact Secure Trading for assistance (see section 8.1).
+If you are unsure on any of the points above, please [contact Secure Trading](http://www.securetrading.com/support/support.html) for assistance.

+Please read on:

 * SecureTrding Payment: Installation and Set-Up
 * SecureTrading Payment: Admin Experience